 Unlike any of the other angels who were sterile, Michael was not.
 Sandalphon began experimenting to create a being capable of birthing angels, which was fulfilled in Elaine.
 After a long series of battles, and journeys including both Michael and Lucifer, Michael is forced to hand over his demiurgic power to Elaine after he is mortally wounded by Fenris the Wolf.
 Michael’s death would result in the release of the demiurgic power, which would erase all existence.

 Eventually, Elaine acquires the powers and goes on to take over the reins of Lucifer’s and Yahweh’s creations.
-After merging the two universes, she takes Yahweh’s place as the God of Creation.
+After merging the two universes, she takes Yahweh’s place as the God of Creation in the DC Universe.

 The Spectre was accountable for the destruction of Sodom and Gomorrah, the plagues of Egypt, and bringing down the Walls of Jericho, to name a few.
 When God took on human form as Compassion and Redemption, represented by Jesus, Spectre was not allowed to roam the earth any longer and was cast into limbo until the day of the crucifixion.
 Upon completion, the Spectre burst forth on the Day of Wrath, ripping through the world, casting his vengeance on man until Michael informed the Spectre of the new “rules”.
 From that day forth, the Spectre had to be bound to a human soul to walk the Earth again seeking vengeance.